QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 and heterogeneous, leading to potential issues such as data inconsistencies, missing, or outdated data.
 Poor-quality data may result in inaccurate AI predictions and decisions.
-For example, if incorrect or outdated network configuration data is provided, the modle may provide incorrect repair advice when diagnosing network incidents or faults, it may suggest checking an non-existing interface.
+For example, if incorrect or outdated network configuration data is provided, the model may provide incorrect repair advice when diagnosing network incidents or faults, it may suggest checking an non-existing interface.
 Ensuring that data is properly cleaned, validated, and maintained is a significant challenge in providing reliable inputs for AI-driven network management.